 The Regional Board is required to present audited financial statements for each financial year.
-In accordance with the Further and Higher Education (Scotland) Act 1992 (the Act) the Regional Board is responsible for the administration and management of the College's affairs, including ensuring an effective system of financial control, and is required to present audited financial statements for each financial year.
+In accordance with the Further and Higher Education (Scotland) Act 1992 (the Act), as well as the 2019 Statement of Recommended Practice on Accounting for Further and Higher Education, the Regional Board is responsible for the administration and management of the College's affairs, including ensuring an effective system of financial control, and is required to present audited financial statements for each financial year.

-The Regional Board is responsible for keeping proper accounting records that disclose with reasonable accuracy at any time the financial position if the College and to enable it to ensure that the financial statements are prepared in accordance with the Further and Higher Education (Scotland) Act 1992, and the 2019-20 Government Financial Reporting Manual (FReM) issued by the Scottish Government and other relevant accounting standards.
+The Regional Board is responsible for keeping proper accounting records in accordance with the 2019-20 Government Financial Reporting Manual (FReM) issued by the Scottish Government.
+The accounting records also comply with other relevant accounting standards that disclose with reasonable accuracy at any time the financial position of the College and to enable it to ensure that the financial statements are prepared in accordance with the Further and Higher Education (Scotland) Act 1992 and 2005.
 In addition, within the terms and conditions of the Financial Memorandum agreed between the Scottish Funding Council and the College's Regional Board, the Regional Board, through its designated office holder, is required to prepare financial statements for each financial period that give a true and fair view of the College's state of affairs and of the surplus or deficit and cash flows for that period.

 The financial statements have been prepared in accordance with the Government Financial Reporting Manual (FReM) issued by the Scottish Government.
-They are also prepared in accordance with the Accounts Direction issued by the Scottish Funding Council, which brings together the provisions of the Financial Memorandum with other formal disclosures that the Scottish Funding Council require the Regional Board to make in the financial statements and related notes.
+They are also prepared in accordance with the Accounts Direction issued by the Scottish Funding Council, which brings together the provisions of the Financial

+Memorandum with other formal disclosures that the Scottish Funding Council require the Regional Board to make in the financial statements and related notes.